Bridging the Digital Divide

 iFoster Tech Access ToolKit

-iFoster has worked with Children’s Bureau to develop a Tech Access ToolKit for Tribes, states and community-based organizations to be able to replicate iFoster’s programming to bridge the digital divide.
+iFoster has worked with Children’s Bureau to develop a Tech Access Toolkit for tribes, states and community-based organizations to be able to replicate iFoster’s programming to bridge the digital divide.
 This includes planning, program model, operating procedures, and templates:

 1. Program design.